-The Company's Infrastructure segment primarily conducts business using long-term take-or-pay and stable fee-for-service contracts which comprised approximately 70% and 26% of segment revenues in 2022, respectively.
-Approximately 39% and 18% of total Infrastructure segment revenues in 2022 were earned through intercompany arrangements and intercompany take-or-pay arrangements, respectively.
+The Company's Infrastructure segment primarily conducts business using long-term take-or-pay contracts and stable fee-for-service contracts which comprised approximately 72% and 25% of segment revenues in 2023, respectively.
+Approximately 16% and 10% of total Infrastructure segment revenues were earned through intercompany take-or-pay arrangements and intercompany fee-for-service arrangements in 2023, respectively.